 Be sure to be aware of hidden costs that some insurers can add to your premium.
-Always find out whether the following will affect the price of your premium.
+Always find out whether the following will affect the price of your premium before you purchase.

 Unlike car or home insurance, making a claim will not affect the cost of your future travel insurance policies with 1Cover.
 There are multiple ways of making a claim - via post, email, over the phone or the fastest way is by using our Online Claims Form.

-Dependents under 21 years who travel with a parent or grandparent for 100% of the journey are covered at no additional cost on 1Cover single and family policies.
+Dependents under 19 years not working full time who travel with a parent or grandparent for 100% of the journey are covered at no additional cost on 1Cover single and family policies.*

 While comparing price is simple enough, comparing cover can be a little more complicated.
 Always remember that not all travel insurance policies are the same, and comprehensive does not necessarily mean ‘absolutely everything’ is covered.

 The key things you should look out for when comparing policies are:

 The benefit limits below apply to medical claims for 1Cover comprehensive policies.
 These can be used as a benchmark when comparing the medical benefit limits and other benefits of other policies.

 |Overseas Emergency Medical Assistance^||Unlimited||Unlimited|